OreoBoat/suminyak/README.md

 4. Fire up your friendly browser and click [Window] from the upside toolbar.
 Then click [Extensions]
 5. If you're having having trouble to find the [Window] or [Extensions] tab.
 Just click `⌘ + T` on your keyboard and paste this `chrome://extensions/` into your address tab.
 6. After all, you should be in the extensions window.
 Check for [Developer Mode] on the top-right of your window and enable it.
 7. You should see three buttons came up.
-Click [Load Unpacked] then choose the folder that you have just unzipped.
+Click [Load Unpacked] then choose the folder that you have unzipped during the **Installation Procedure** step.
 8. Then, if you want to use it in incognito tabs, just click [Details] and scroll down until you see [Allow in incognito] and enable it.
 9. Moreover, if you want all PDF links to be downloaded instantly.
 (Meaning to say you don't have to click [Download] button to download the pdf)
 10. Just open a new tab to `chrome://settings/content/pdfDocuments` and enable the setting.